numbersanalyst/yt-shorts-control/README.md

 ## Disclaimer

-This extension is not affiliated with or endorsed by YouTube.
+This extension is an independent project created to enhance the YouTube Shorts experience.
+It is not affiliated with or endorsed by YouTube.
 Use it at your own risk.